 We will do this by providing well designed interfaces, infrastructure and resources to support accessible articles, image descriptions, transcripts for audio, captions for video, and alternative formats for digitized content.

 Summary: Ground Works is committed to making this platform accessible to everyone.
-We are working towards full adherence to Section 508 and W3C Web Content Accessibility Guidelines as we move this project from small pilot to an open-publishing platform in 2020.
+We attempt to fully adherence to Section 508 and W3C Web Content Accessibility Guidelines as we move this project from small pilot to an open-publishing platform.

 Narrative and Process to Date

 In a summer 2019 meeting, members of the Ground Works Advisory Board raised the issue of site accessibility as a key concern for the platform as it matures.
 Ground Works Advisors--in particular, Cheryl Ball of Wayne State University Libraries--offered expert advice on how to prioritize the implementation of an accessibility plan for the platform.

 In autumn 2019, the Ground Works team began a consultation with the University of Michigan Library Digital Accessibility Team that led to an initial accessibility evaluation of the groundworks.io site.
 This evaluation surfaced Ground Works accessibility issues, and laid out a roadmap for developing the type of fully accessible platform the Ground Works staff and advisors envision.

 In 2020, Ground Works technical staff brought all three user interfaces — visitor, submitter, reviewer — in line with current WCAG standards.
 We extend thanks to the University of Michigan Office of Institutional Equity for then "test-driving" the platform for accessibility; they ran a user audit of the Ground Works visitor and submitter interfaces in spring 2021.
 Ground Works staff is using the results of this audit to further improve accessibility on the platform.